Portal axle: In-line gearboxes

 A related development is the use of an epicyclic hub gearbox.
-This is mounted in-line with the halfshaft, so that there is no change in ride height.
+This is mounted in-line with the half shaft, so that there is no change in ride height.
 They are often used for large and heavy vehicles, where the wheel diameter already gives adequate ground clearance.
-The reduction gearbox allows the halfshafts to turn faster than the wheels, thus requiring less torque for the same power.
-This permits a smaller and lighter halfshaft and internal drivetrain.
+The reduction gearbox allows the half shafts to turn faster than the wheels, thus requiring less torque for the same power.
+This permits a smaller and lighter half shaft and internal drivetrain.

 Hub gearboxes were an iconic feature of the Alvis FV600 chassis vehicles, such as the Stalwart and Saracen.
-The FV600 used a version of the DAF H-drive, with a single differential between sides and all wheels on each side linked by an internal driveshaft and bevel gearboxes to the halfshafts.
+The FV600 used a version of the DAF H-drive, with a single differential between sides and all wheels on each side linked by an internal driveshaft and bevel gearboxes to the half shafts.
 This has no differential axle between wheel stations on each side and so 'wind-up' was a regular problem for these vehicles when driven on roads.
 If individual wheels were out of phase with their neighbours, possibly caused by cornering or slightly varying tyre diameter, this could place a considerable force on the gearbox, leading to breakages.
 For this reason, it was regular practice when driving on tarmac to bump the vehicle over a kerb or other object at times, to allow this wind-up to be released.
-On slippery surfaces like sand or mud there is enough slippage between the tyres and ground to dissipate the tension.
+On slippery surfaces like sand or mud there is enough slippage between the tires and ground to dissipate the tension.

-They are now found on many large quarrying dump trucks and heavy plant.
+They are now found on many large quarrying dump trucks and heavy plant vehicles.